 Obstruction in the urinary tract: Prostatitis, or obstruction of the urethra by an enlarged prostate, can cause insufficient bladder emptying in men which raises the risk of infection.
 Most elderly men experience it.

-Usage of Catheter– People who are unable to urinate on their own and use a tube(catheter) to pass urine are at more risk of developing UTI.
+Usage of Catheter: People who are unable to urinate on their own and use a tube(catheter) to pass urine are at a greater risk of developing UTI.

-1. The most typical symptom is burning or pain when urinating.
+1. The most typical symptom is burning or pain while urinating.

-2. Increased urinary frequency without passing much urine.
+2. Increased urine frequency without passing much urine.

 3. Strong need or urge to urinate but only producing a few drops of urine.